-Major Businesses (as of March 31, 2020)
+Major Businesses (as of March 31, 2021)

 The HOYA Group has established two business domains in its management principle.
 They are "Life and Culture" and "Information Technology."
-In order to realize a continuous increase in the corporate value in each of the business domains, the Group makes decisions on management resource allocations and carries out businesses.
+In order to realize a continuous increase in the corporate value in each of the business domains, the Group makes decisions on management resource allocations and monitors their business performance.
 The major businesses of the HOYA Group can thus be broken down roughly to Life Care business and Information Technology business.

 The Life Care segment manufactures and sells health care related products that are used routinely in medical treatment and health maintenance fields, and medical related products that include medical equipment and medical supplies used in medical treatment.
-Some unique features of this business segment are that government approvals and permits are required pursuant to the Pharmaceutical Affairs Law and that advanced technological strength and reliable quality control systems are the key requirements.
+Some unique features of this business segment are that approvals and permits are required from relevant authorities in each country and that advanced technological strength and reliable quality control systems are the key requirements.

-Diverse and varied application product groups that evolved as the result of the digitalization of information and emergence of Internet are the areas in which the Information Technology segment conducts business.
-The Group manufactures and sells a wide range of input/output (I/O) related devices, in the Information Technology field.
+The Information Technology segment manufactures and sells essential items for digital devices.
 Included are electronics related products that are indispensable for today's digital information and communication technology, and imaging related products that use optics technology and are necessary to capture images as digital data.